run-llama/llama_index/README.md

 [ReAct: Synergizing Reasoning and Acting in Language Models, by Yao et al.](https://arxiv.org/abs/2210.03629)
 - Introduces a joint reasoning and action framework in an interleaved manner.
 This approach of connecting to external knowledge sources is similar to our approach of having GPT traverse an externally stored index of data.
 ReAct has much more fluid/sophisticated ways of traversal (e.g. search, lookup, finish), whereas this project just tries building an index with simple tree-based traversal.

+Please let me know if there are other related works - I am not up-to-date on the latest NLP/LLM ArXiv papers or Github projects.
+I am happy to give references/credit below.